ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Essentials <!-- Sam -->
 At the end of our first week we went over some of the frontend essentials before diving deeper into the frontend frameworks and build tools the next week.
-This workshop was given by [Yannick Vergeylen](/author/yannick-vergeylen/) and our colleagues from the Vision Works department accompanied us since they use the topics covered in this workshop as well.
+This workshop was given by [Yannick Vergeylen](/author/yannick-vergeylen/).
+Our colleagues from the Vision Works department accompanied us since they use the topics covered in this workshop as well.

 After a theoretical recap about HTML, CSS and Javascript we learned how to use HTML to create web pages and how CSS is used to style these pages and its components.